WendellAdriel/laravel-validated-dto/README.md

 }
 ```

-Remind that the property types must be compatible with the **Cast Type** you define for them.
+Remember that the property types must be compatible with the **Cast Type** you define for them.

 ## Defining Validation Rules